al7san/databaseMangmentSystem/defnations_MCQ_TF.md

 - **Definition:** Mechanisms that ensure transactions are executed concurrently without violating the consistency of the database.
 - **Examples:** Locking protocols, timestamp ordering, and optimistic concurrency control.

 ---
+## **16. RDMA (Remote Direct Memory Access)**

+**Remote Direct Memory Access (RDMA)** is a high-performance communication protocol that allows one computer to directly access the memory of another computer without involving the operating system or the CPU on either side.
+It significantly reduces latency and increases throughput in data transfers by bypassing traditional network protocol stacks.

+---
 # Quiz: Database Concepts